mnl359/workshop-terraform/README.md

 In the following project I would like to show you how to deploy a NodeJS application to AWS cloud provider using Terraform and Ansible.

-I assume that you have an AWS account and that you know the basis administration and configuration.
+I assume you have an AWS account and that you know the basis of AWS administration and configuration.
 I also assume your workstation is configured with AWS CLI and that you have created an IAM account (user) with full administration permisions to test the instructions described here.

 These instructions are based on macOS operating system, but I think they will be the same in Linux with some minor changes.